Equinox

 How Equinox Affects Each Element

-• Fire Signs (Aries, Leo, Sagittarius)
+• Fire Signs (Aries, Leo, Sagittarius): Strategic passion, aligned action

-• Earth Signs (Taurus, Virgo, Capricorn)
+• Earth Signs (Taurus, Virgo, Capricorn): Flexible foundations, practical adaptability

-• Air Signs (Gemini, Libra, Aquarius)
+• Air Signs (Gemini, Libra, Aquarius): Harmonious communication, balanced perspectives

-• Water Signs (Cancer, Scorpio, Pisces)
+• Water Signs (Cancer, Scorpio, Pisces): Emotional cleansing, intuitive renewal

-How to Prepare for the Equinox
+How to Prepare for Equinox

 Historical Patterns of Equinox